Gr3gorywolf/EmulatorGamesSuperscraper/README.md

 <br><b>imagen</b>
 <br>contains the link of the image of the rom
 <br><b>descargas</b>
-<br>contains total downloads of the rom
+<br>contains the number of downloads of the rom
 <br><b>linkdescarga</b>
 <br>contains the download link of the console(this is no a direct download link)
 <br>is just for download from the emulator.games webpage